-Data for this report is drawn primarily from two sources: CDP boundaries may change from one decennial census the U.S. Census American Community Survey (2014, to the next with changes in the settlement pattern; a 5-year averages; for information on specific tables used, CDP with the same name as in an earlier census does please contact United Way staff) and the Washington not necessarily have the same boundary.
-CDPs must State Department of Social and Health Services (2014). be contained within a single state and may not extend For the former, we chose 5-year averages because it is into an incorporated place.
-There are no population size the most precise and reliable, particularly when analyzing requirements for CDPs. smaller populations such as CCDs.
-For the latter, we used CHILDREN: Any individual under age 18. city-level data (CCDs were not available), which is available FEMALE HEAD OF HOUSEHOLDS WITH CHILDREN UNDER 5: only on an annual basis.
-Any variation in data availability Female householder maintaining a household (no husband for specific CCDs is discussed below in References. present) with biological, adopted, or stepchildren under Definitions the age of 5.15
+Data for this report is drawn primarily from two sources: the U.S. Census American Community Survey (2014, 5-year averages; for information on specific tables used, please contact United Way staff) and the Washington State Department of Social and Health Services (2014).
+For the former, we chose 5-year averages because it is the most precise and reliable, particularly when analyzing smaller populations such as CCDs.
+For the latter, we used city-level data (CCDs were not available), which is available only on an annual basis.
+Any variation in data availability for specific CCDs is discussed below in References.